 Browser does not support script.

-Education & Professional Studies enables you to reflect on your professional practice, extend your knowledge and develop awareness of significant developments in contemporary pedagogical policy and practice.
-It is a broad-based programme that suits your specific professional needs and research interests through taught modules plus a research project.
+Our Education & Professional Studies MA will enable you to reflect on your professional practice, extend your knowledge and develop your awareness of important developments in contemporary pedagogical policy and practice.
+It is a broad-based programme that will address your specific professional needs and research interests through taught modules, as well as a research project.

 Application status Open